 Educator Page Views

 From January 2013 to March 2016, the collective Ken Burns sites received over two million educator page views.
-More than 250,000 teachers have accessed lessons on Ken Burns sites this year.
+More than 250,000 teachers have accessed lessons on Ken Burns sites in 2015.

 When asked which films teachers used, the top response was:

 70% of teachers surveyed found the lesson plans on Ken Burns’s sites “excellent” or “very good,” 75% found them easy to use, and 72.9% said they were appropriate for the intended grade levels.

 The educational materials for Ken Burns’s documentaries challenge students to go beyond each film’s specific topic and explore the themes that are central to who we are as a nation.
 Developed around key curriculum subjects, including social studies, history, civics, and geography, they support critical thinking, creativity, communication, and collaboration.
 They are also closely aligned with content-based and common core standards.